rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

 -   **Read-only access** - The read-only access role has permissions to view resources within multiple designated products.

-    ### THE ABOVE SHOULD PROBABLY BE TECHNICAL ???
-NOT SURE

 These permissions apply to products that are RBAC-enabled.

 **Note**: Users with admin and read-only access roles have